open/close all folders

 - Pina, from Sword Art Online, serves as this to Silica.

-- Kitty Pryde of the X-Men has a roughly cat-sized pet dragon (actually, a dragon-shaped extraterrestrial) named Lockheed.
+- Kitty Pryde of the X-Men has a roughly cat-sized companion named Lockheed.
+He's not from Earth.

 - In Kurt Busiek's Arrowsmith (World War I in a world governed by magic) soldiers bond with small "dragonets" by means of a rare mystical metal.
 This bond allows the soldiers to fly with their dragonets perched on their arms like hunting falcons.